loanper/pioneers-hackathon-vertex/docs/MCP_SETUP.md

 **Example prompts:**
 ```
-"Analyse costs for mental-journal-dev for the last 30 days"
+"Analyse costs for build-unicorn25par-4813 for the last 30 days"
-"Detect billing anomalies in project mental-journal-dev"
+"Detect billing anomalies in project build-unicorn25par-4813"
 "Generate cost recommendations for Speech-to-Text and Gemini APIs"
 ```